TLeonardUK/buildsync/README.md

 ```

 ## About buildsync
 Buildsync is a simple tool for distributing package builds, binaries and tool across internal LAN networks.
-It's primarily focused on the needs of game developers, and is active use on various projects.
+It's primarily focused on the needs of game developers, and is active use on various large projects.

-The tool works similarly to peer-to-peer torrenting, with each peer both downloading parts of a build as well as uploading to other peers.
-The major change from torrenting is that the behaviour is controlled by a central server.
-Having this central server allows having a central registry of all available builds, central control over bandwidth limitations (to avoid network saturation), and user-level permissions.

-It also supports scriptable support for installation and user-defined parametric launching of builds.
-This allows things like automatically installing console packages to devkits, or giving the user different options for launching a build - to different levels, in windowed mode, etc.

-It uses various techniques such as delta-encoding, re-use of previous build data, and compression to reduce the bandwidth transfered.
+In principle it works similarily to peer-to-peer torrenting but with the benefit of having a central server which can maintain a build registry and permit the coordination of admin tasks (modifying network routing, user permissions and so forth).
+It also supports C# scriptable actions for each build, to configure installation, launching and so forth.

 ## Features
 * Centralized server model allowing global build registry, access control and network management.